TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 Now have a look what happens when the user inserts erroneous data in the form.
 In this case an error occurs when validating the ``$blog`` arguments.
-Therefore instead of the :methodname:`updateAction`, the :methodname:`errorAction` is called.
+Therefore instead of the :method:`updateAction`, the
+:method:`errorAction` is called.
 These action routes the request with ``forward()`` to the last used action because in case of an error the form should be displayed again.
 Additional an error message is generated and given to the controller.
-Ergo: In case of a validation error the :methodname:`editAction` is displayed again.
+Ergo: In case of a validation error the :method:`editAction` is displayed again.

 As we want to display the erroneous object again it is important